Vincent Van Gogh – Colors and Emotions

 Looking at Van Gogh’s palette we see a great shift from his early beginning in 1880.
 Then, Van Gogh used dark earth tone colors such as raw umber, raw sienna and bottle green.
 His subjects were mostly peasants and the hard working class such as the “Two Peasant Women Digging In a Field With Snow” oil painting.

 Then around 1886 a new movement in modern art swept Van Gogh.
-Impressionism came along and Van Gogh started capturing the essence of his subjects with a bright color palette that included Naples yellow deep, Vermillion, Red Ochre, Cinnabar Green and a wide array of Blues (see our wall decor tools section to view the colors mentioned).
+Impressionism came along and Van Gogh started capturing the essence of his subjects with a bright color palette that included Naples yellow deep, Vermillion, Red Ochre, Cinnabar Green and a wide array of Blues.

 His emotions dictated his palette as he painted according to his feelings, sometimes he used to restrict himself from using certain colors, as he did with “Sunflowers” were he used almost exclusively shades of yellow.